manu2501/kafka-basics-python/README.md

-# Kafka Example (Kafka + Python producer/consumer)

-This small example demonstrates a minimal Kafka producer and consumer implemented in Python using the confluent-kafka client, plus a Docker Compose configuration for running a single-node Kafka broker in KRaft mode.

-The repository contains:
+# Burger Kiosk API with FastAPI and Kafka

+A burger kiosk application built with FastAPI for the web API and Apache Kafka for message queuing.
+This application demonstrates how to build a real-time order processing system using modern Python web frameworks and event streaming.

+## Features

+- 🍔 Full burger menu with various options (Classic, Cheese, Bacon, Veggie, etc.)
+- 🛍️ Real-time order processing with Kafka
+- 📝 Order tracking and status updates
+- 🔄 Asynchronous message processing
+- 📊 FastAPI automatic OpenAPI documentation
+- 🐳 Docker Compose for easy deployment

+## Project Structure

+- `main.py` — FastAPI application with endpoints for viewing menu and placing orders
+- `models.py` — Pydantic models for burgers, orders, and API responses
-- `producer.py` — simple producer that sends a single JSON order to the `orders` topic.
+- `producer.py` — Kafka producer for sending orders to the message queue
-- `tracker.py` — simple consumer that subscribes to the `orders` topic and prints received orders.
+- `tracker.py` — Order tracking consumer that displays incoming orders
-- `main.py` — trivial entrypoint (prints a greeting).
-Useful for a quick smoke check.
-- `docker-compose.yaml` — starts a single Kafka broker (KRaft mode) exposed on localhost:9092.
+- `docker-compose.yaml` — Kafka broker configuration (KRaft mode)
-- `pyproject.toml` — project metadata and dependency on `confluent-kafka`.
+- `pyproject.toml` — Project dependencies and metadata

 ## Requirements

 - Python 3.10 or newer
-- Docker (for running the Kafka broker via Docker Compose)
+- Docker and Docker Compose
-- uv (recommended)
+- pip and virtualenv (recommended)

+Dependencies:
+- FastAPI and Uvicorn for the web API
+- confluent-kafka for Kafka integration
+- Pydantic for data validation

-- On Windows, installing `confluent-kafka` may require a compatible wheel or WSL; if you run into build issues, use WSL or run the producer/consumer inside a Linux container.
+Note: On Windows, installing `confluent-kafka` may require WSL or Docker if you encounter build issues.

-Note: `confluent-kafka` depends on librdkafka.
-On most platforms `pip install confluent-kafka` will fetch a pre-built wheel.
-If pip attempts to compile librdkafka and fails, follow platform-specific instructions (or use WSL/Docker).

-## Quickstart (recommended)
+## Quickstart

 1. Start Kafka with Docker Compose: